antfu/contribute/README.md

 If you don't know how to send a Pull Request, we recommend reading [the guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

-When send a pull request, make sure your PR title also follows the [Commit Convention](#commit-conventions).
+When sending a pull request, make sure your PR's title also follows the [Commit Convention](#commit-conventions).

-If you PR fixes or resolves an existing issue, please add a line as following in your PR description (replace `123` with a real issue number):
+If you PR fixes or resolve an existing issue, please add a line as following in your PR description (replace `123` with a real issue number):

 ```markdown
 fix #123
 ```

-This will allow GitHub to know they are linked and automatically close the issue when the PR get merged.
+This will let GitHub know the issues are linked, and automatically close them once the PR gets merged.
 Learn more at [the guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

-It's Ok to have multiple commits in a single PR, you don't need to rebase or force push for your changes as we will use `Squash and Merge` to squash the commits into one on merging.
+It's ok to have multiple commits in a single PR, you don't need to rebase or force push for your changes as we will use `Squash and Merge` to squash the commits into one when merging.

 ## 📖 References